mariueng/computer-vision-and-deep-learning/README.md

 This is the repository for the final project in TDT4265.
 This repository was originally written by [Håkon Hukkelas](https://www.ntnu.edu/employees/hakon.hukkelas) with current additions by [Mamoona Birkhez Shami](https://www.ntnu.edu/employees/mamoona.b.shami).

 ### Setting up your environment
-In this course, all assignments are given in python.
-You can do the assignments on the following resources:
+In this course, all code is written in python.
+One of the following resources are available

-- Your own computer: Follow our [python setup instructions](python_setup_instructions.md) to setup your own environment
+- Your own computer: Follow [python setup instructions](env-setup/python_setup_instructions.md) to setup your own environment
+- Cybele Lab: Follow [python setup instructions](env-setup/working_on_cybele_computers.md) to use the cybele environment

 ## Project Structure